bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 Line 1:
   Because we want to test the second process ``checkOrder`` we add another variable for its start.
+The process is available in our :github-build-examples:`demo project <>`.

 Line 6:
-  We are telling the ``BpmClient`` that we are declaring a mock for an element.
+  We are telling the ``BpmClient`` that we are declaring a :ref:`process-testing-mock` for an element.

 Line 7:
   Here we select the element we want to mock by its name.